Frequently Asked Questions

 Games will be spaced 20 minutes apart to allow staff to sanitize equipment between uses.
 Staff will also sanitize all shared equipment at the beginning of each night and again at the end of the night.

-What are the policies for using the library this fall?
+What are the policies for using the library this spring?

 - Access to Anna E. Kresge Memorial Library will be available to Covenant College students, staff, and faculty only.
 The library is closed to community and extended family patrons.

-- All individuals must wear a mask while in the library.
+- All individuals must wear a mask at all times while in the library.

-- All patrons will wear a mask while walking to their study space and while in public areas, including the book stacks.
+- All patrons will wear a mask while walking to their study space and while in public areas, including the book stacks and the bathroom.

 - Study spaces have been reconfigured to align with campus and public health guidelines around physical distancing.
 Furniture should not be moved.
 Individual study rooms are configured for a single patron.
 Room occupancy will not exceed one person.

 - Once seated, students will keep a 6-foot social distance from other students.